Coaster

 I can only start work on receiving a deposit of half the cost of your order.

-Moccasins best suit those who like being barefoot and enjoy their feet being free and flexible
+Moccasins best suit those who like being barefoot

 Also excellent for people who want to acclimatise their feet to walking barefoot